Parenteral nutrition is by definition given IV.

 Total parenteral nutrition (TPN) supplies all daily nutritional requirements.
 TPN can be used in the hospital or at home.
 Because TPN solutions are concentrated and can cause thrombosis of peripheral veins, a central venous catheter is usually required.

-Parenteral nutrition should not be used routinely in patients with an intact GI tract.
-Compared with enteral nutrition, it causes more complications, does not preserve GI tract structure and function as well, and is more expensive.
+Parenteral nutrition should not be used routinely in patients with an intact gastrointestinal (GI) tract.
+Compared with enteral nutrition, it has the following disadvantages:

 TPN may be the only feasible option for patients who do not have a functioning GI tract or who have disorders requiring complete bowel rest, such as the following: